 A linked list is a linear way to organize and store data where every single element represents a different object.
 You could call it a series of data of various types.
 In computer science’s language, a linked list is a data structure.

 In a linked list there is a sequence.
 Each data element has a “pointer” assigned.
 Meaning, you could always trace the previous node of the list.
 Thus, the whole list works like a chain.
-By following the hash number you could even reach to the genesis node.
+By following the hash number, you could even reach the genesis node.

 There is an interesting fact about it, you can find the parent node linking in the blockchain technology too.
 This is a key feature that makes the blockchains immutable.
 Once it is designed, it’s done!

-You must be already getting the idea of how these two have noticeable similarity.
-Blockchain data structure can easily be said to be a linked list.
+You must be already getting the idea of how these two have some noticeable similarities.
+The blockchain data structure can easily be said to be a linked list.
 While the linked list has the pointer function, the blockchain has the hash function.
 Each block in the blockchain has a unique hash number as well as the hash number of the previous block or the parent block.

-Both of blockchain and linked list adopt the same technology.
-They both have a genesis block which doesn’t have a previous hash number.
+Both blockchain and linked list adopt the same technology.
+They both have a genesis block that doesn’t have a previous hash number.

-A blockchain has potential to create decentralized apps, decentralized organizations, smart economy and many more.
+A blockchain has the potential to create decentralized apps, decentralized organizations, a smart economy, and many more.
 Maybe the key definition of how blockchain functions raised the question of it being similar to the linked list.